Extending A Travel Nurse Contract in 2022

 Although facilities are in desperate need of nurses and healthcare workers right now, they still can be choosey in some cases.
 Since more staff nurses have started traveling in 2022, you have more competition for attractive contracts.
 Nurses can absolutely negotiate still when extending.
 Just know that asking for an excessive pay increase or lots of time off can deter the facility from extending.

 On the other side of the coin, sometimes the pay drops between contracts or the time off vary, this can be a concern for the current nurse on contract.
 If the new rates and time off do not suit you, it is time to move on!

 Whether you are extending a travel nurse contract, thinking about extending, or moving on after your current contract, remember to always get feedback from your manager, communicate fully with your recruiter, and enjoy the process!
 Your recruiters are here to make sure you have the most successful travel nursing experience you can.
-Let Nurses PRN work for you and make that happen.
+Let PRN Healthcare work for you and make that happen.
 We are here 24/7!